Five Things to Know About Dental Veneers

 1. An adjusted diet is required after the procedure

-After dental veneers are placed, dentists highly recommend that certain foods are avoided, both immediately after the procedure and long-term.
+After dental veneers are placed, dentist in Phoenix, AZ highly recommends that certain foods are avoided, both immediately after the procedure and long-term.
 Foods that are sticky, chewy, tough, or extremely hard in substance should be avoided at all costs.
 These foods can damage the veneer, resulting in a need for repair or replacement.

 2. The natural tooth is shaved down